zanshin/zanshin/README.md

 more experience in [AWS](https://aws.amazon.com "AWS").

 My domain, [zanshin.net](https://zanshin.net) has been active since February 1996.
 With over 2,200 postings it represents a sizable chuck of my life.
-Recently the postings have all be technology focused.
+Recently the postings have all been technology focused.

 Away from technology I am a cellist.
 I'm an adult beginner with just over 11 years of practice under